BarryDigby/CIRIquant_v1.0.1/README.md

   * Take TCGA bam files and perform circSeq analysis on them
   * Convert the bam files to fastq R1, fastq R2 files
   * Run the reads through CIRIquant
+  * Store bams as cram, remove fastq files after use